Hockey Gods

 The 1945 Stanley Cup Final was a best-of-seven series between the Detroit Red Wings and the Toronto Maple Leafs.
 The Maple Leafs won the series by 4 games to 3.

 For the first time, two rookie goalies met in a Stanley Cup last round.
 18-year-old Harry Lumley was in net for the Wings and the Leafs had 26-year-old Frank McCool replacing Turk Broda, who was doing army service.
+McCool, whose surname belied his jumpy demeanor, had been discharged from the army himself with stomach ulcers, but despite his medical condition, he would win the 1945 Calder Trophy.

-McCool, whose surname belied his jumpy demeanor, had been discharged from the army himself with stomach ulcers, but despite his medical condition, he would win the Calder Trophy.
-And he did not allow second-place Detroit, who'd gone 8–1–1 against third-place Toronto that season, a goal until just past the two-minute mark of the fourth game.
-His three-in-a-row zeroes were a postseason record that would not be repeated for 58 years, and the Leafs sat on the brink of a four-game outbroom.
+McCool did not allow second-place Detroit, who'd gone 8–1–1 against third-place Toronto that season, a goal until just past the two-minute mark of the fourth game.
+His three-in-a-row zeroes were a postseason record that would not be repeated for 58 years.
+Detroit would force a game 7

 This was the first time in the history of game seven of the NHL Stanley Cup Finals that the home team did not win.
 The home team did not lose a game seven final again until Montreal beat Chicago in 1971 final.
 This did not happen again until Pittsburgh beat Detroit in 2009 and then again in 2011 when Boston defeated Vancouver.